Chart Color Schemes

 Woollahra's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-The most prevalent medical conditions are arthritis and asthma, affecting 6.4% and 6.3% of residents respectively.
-A significant majority, 74.9%, report being completely free from medical ailments, slightly higher than the 74.6% in Greater Sydney.
-Woollahra has a higher proportion of seniors aged 65 and over at 23.5% (1,805 people), compared to 15.4% in Greater Sydney.
-Health outcomes among seniors are broadly in line with national rankings and the general population.
+The most common medical conditions are arthritis and asthma, affecting 6.4% and 6.3% of residents respectively.
+74.9% of residents report being completely clear of medical ailments, compared to 74.6% in Greater Sydney.
+Woollahra has 23.5% of residents aged 65 and over (1,805 people), higher than the 15.4% in Greater Sydney.
+Health outcomes among seniors are strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health